Symbiote231/codeigniter4_point-of-sale/README.md

 # CodeIgniter 4 Point of Sale

-A basic application emulating a point of sale running on PHP v8.3 and CodeIgniter v4.6.0
+A basic application emulating a point of sale running on CodeIgniter v4.6.0 framework using PHP v8.3 and MySQL v8.0.37

 ## What is CodeIgniter?